johnaoss/sockjs-go-client/README.md

 ## License

-This project is a fork of another project.
-Their license can be found in LICENSE_ORIGINAL.md.
+This project is a fork [third-light/sockjs-go-client](https://github.com/third-light/sockjs-go-client).

-The current license of the project can be found at LICENSE.md
+The current license of the project can be found at LICENSE.md.